Work remotely in nature to connect underserved Phoenix children to the outdoors!

 While camp is not in session on weekends, seasonal staff have free range of the camp property and the surrounding wilderness to explore our state.
 With famous national parks (Grand Canyon!), popular destinations, and proximity to several Arizona cities, Camp Colley is a fantastic base for weekend trips and adventures.

-The 2020 Camp Colley season is scheduled to start on June 1st and commence on July 31st, with staff training beginning May 22nd.
+The 2021 Camp Colley season was scheduled to start on May 31st and commence on July 30th, with staff training beginning May 21st.

 Camp Colley staff are passionate, intentional, empathic, hard-working, fun, engaging, welcoming, inclusive, adventurous, eager, and exciting!